This post is also available in: French

 This beautiful, small cove with crystal clear waters is located near Firiplaka.
 Going down to this beach is not for the faint of heart.
 The harrowing climb down should be navigated carefully.

 Golden sands and shallow waters make Provatas the perfect beach for families.
-The beach is lined with mall hotels and restaurants, and it’s easily access by paved road.
+If you’re with little ones then walking along and swimming the beach is one of the top things to do in Milos Greece.
+The beach is lined with mall hotels and restaurants, and it’s easily accessed by paved road.

 #3 Visit the beautiful villages of Milos

-You should visit the traditional little village of Klima.
+One of the top things to do in Milos is to visit the beautiful villages.
+Klima is a traditional little village.
 This beautiful village has coloured houses that are carved within the rock and are called Syrmata.
 They have two floors.
 On the ground floor, the fisherman keep their boats protected at winter when the weather is bad and on the first floor lives the family.

 It is another traditional fisherman’s village in Milos with the houses carved within rocks just like in Klima.
 It has a few rooms for rent and a taverva.